HumphriesJehu/JSH-UC-BA/README.md

-# JSH-UC-BA
+JSH-UC-BA
-#JeSal - Business Analytics and R
+JeSal - Business Analytics and R
-- This repository is a collection of Business Analytical R Markdown Files.
-- This repository is a collection of Business Analytics R Markdown Files.
+This repository is a collection of Business Analytics R Markdown Files.
-- Associated files and writings are also added.
+Associated files and writings are also added.